y-syo/y-syo/README.md

 `💻` I'm a student at `42Angouleme`.
 I love <b>computers</b>, and learning how these things works, so is why i'm so interessed into <b>Kernel</b> and <b>Low Level Programming</b>.

-`🎧` I also compose <b>Music</b> since probably `2016` or around this.
-I don't do any specific genre I just make things i like, you can listen to it on my [Youtube](https://www.youtube.com/channel/UCAiYUxrqETUJCd3le3n6WCA) and on my [Soundcloud](https://soundcloud.com/yosyo).
-I'm the main composer of [Blood Rush](https://store.steampowered.com/app/2435870/Blood_Rush/) btw.
+`🎧` I also compose <b>music</b> since probably `2016` or around this.
+I don't do any specific genre I just make things i like, you can listen to it on my [Youtube](https://www.youtube.com/channel/UCAiYUxrqETUJCd3le3n6WCA), on my [Spotify](https://open.spotify.com/artist/7n56oPPObISIyxXRx9dGYW) and on my [Soundcloud](https://soundcloud.com/yosyo).

 `🪐` You should use `NixOS`.